 In Greece, the average household net-adjusted disposable income per capita (OECD data) is USD 17 002 a year.
 In terms of employment, only 52% of people aged 15-64 in Greece have a paid job.
-So, MNO’s market as an upscale luxury?
+So, why MNO’s market their offering as an upscale luxury?

 A broadband plan (home (voice-web)-mobile) for two household members might reach the cost of €200 x 12 = €2.400 – compare this to the per capita.
-Not to mention the broadband charges’ “meter” that counts on and on, due to the bad experience (don’t go into a video!)… (dear operators, the broadband package I buy is never enough, and “over-charges” can be huge!
+Not to mention the broadband charging “meter” that counts on and on, due to the bad experience (I advise you, don’t go into a video!).
+The operators promote broadband packages that ‘disappear’ too quickly… and the “over-charges” can be huge!
 This is not a consumer-centric mindset and for sure entails no digital/online economy growth.

 Operators’ role in the Mobility era?

-We are closing 7 billion mobile subscribers globally and the new models now appear as service-oriented tools to governments, industries, and citizens (end-users).
+We are closing to 7 billion mobile subscribers globally and the new models now appear as service-oriented tools to governments, industries, and citizens (end-users).
 There is a huge unexploited opportunity in Europe and in the ‘peculiar’ mobility case of Greece.
 But it can be explained.

 MNO’s fight for their business model, focus on retail and handset offers, but they have overlooked their role as communications integrators.
 They should by now have created joint ventures or ecosystems with healthcare, banking, public services offering access, experience and connections to new models.
 One click in my hospital, through an app, paying what’s needed for one smooth experience; possibly gaining benefits through the cooperation of many companies in one offering.
 Even blockchain technology should have been by now in their model.
 They should look the horizon …not in my pocket.

 What about Data?

 In Greece, the 77% of handset market is smartphones (lower smartphone subscribers than EU average).
 Ready for the data increase?
 No!
-The digital gap is in the country.
+The digital gap is widening in the country.
 The acquisition cost is irrelevant to the post-recession economy hurdles.
 The service experience isn’t good.
 The data economy can’t materialize in the country and these are all phenomena that you encounter in many EU countries.